paper-toaster/osu-wiki/wiki/History_of_osu!/April_fools/en.md

 — Cyclone, "Bad Apple Ranking Chart!"

-The ranking chart was real at the time and displayed the top 40 players who obtained the highest ranked score obtained in any one of the handpicked selection of "Bad Apple!!" beatmaps.
 The chart was opened on 1 April 2012 and closed on 2 April 2012.
-At the end of the ranking period, player [Mesita](https://osu.ppy.sh/users/201459) was the number one player with a ranked score of 145,623,328.
+At the end of the ranking period, player [Mesita](https://osu.ppy.sh/users/201459) was the number one player with a ranked score of 145,623,328 \[4\].

 The beatmaps included in the ranking chart are listed below: